Words are not Wind -- How Public Joint Commitment and Reputation Solve the Prisoner's Dilemma: Results

 \subsection{Validation of Reputation Predictions}

-To validate our predictions, we simulated average reputations to compare them with the analytical predictions.
-For this, we chose a representative sample of population compositions, which we sampled from compositions as they appeared in our evolutionary simulations (i.e. from the simulation Figure \ref{fig2} left and middle).
-We sampled 1000 compositions at random time steps in 81 scenarios (full description in Figure \ref{fig4}) and used them for the simulations of reputation described below.
+To validate our predictions, we simulated average reputations to compare them with the analytical predictions \citep{Okada2018,Perret123,Fujimoto2023}.
+For this, we chose a representative sample of population compositions, which we sampled from compositions as they appeared in our evolutionary simulations (i.e. from the simulation Figure \ref{fig:res1} left and middle).
+We sampled 1000 compositions at random time steps in 81 scenarios (full description in Figure \ref{fig:res2}) and used them for the simulations of reputation described below.

-In the simulations, we initiate the image matrix with good opinions, and then run $10^6$ rounds of the PD.
+In the simulations, we initiate the image matrix with good opinions, and then run $10^6$ rounds of the game described in subsection \ref{ch:2.1}, consisting of two random players deciding whether to commit and to cooperate in the Prisoner's Dilemma, then assessment by all players.
 We only consider the last half of the rounds to compute the average reputations to minimise the effect of the initial opinion state.
-Since only R* players care about reputations, only they are considered as observers and reputation is computed by the average of the opinions of R* players (other entries of the image matrix always remain untouched).
-Note, if there is only one observer, the reputation of a player can only reach the state 0 or 1 at a given time, but can still have an average value between 0 and 1 over time.
+Since only R* players care about reputations, only they are considered as observers, and reputations are computed by the average of the opinions of R* players\footnote{Note that all other strategies, namely 0* and 1*, act independently of any opinions they might hold.
+We therefore chose to exclude their opinions from the simulations to speed them up.
+This had two consequences.
+First, in some populations, reputations consist of only a few or even just a single opinion, because there are only a few or even just a single R* player present.
+This caused some artefacts in cases with less than three observers, as shown in Figure \ref{fig:res2}.
+Second, we include only meaningful reputations.
+All the reputations in Figure \ref{fig:res2} could have potentially impacted payoffs and therefore the evolution of the strategies.
+Focussing on the opinions of R* strategies seemed, therefore, the most prudent way to test the predictions about reputations.}.
+Note, if there is only one observer, the reputation of a player can only reach the state 0 or 1 at any given time, but can still have an average value between 0 and 1 over time.
 Reputations of multiple players of the same strategies were averaged as well to obtain final values of mean reputations.

-We plotted the average reputations for all 1* and R* strategies (since the 0* strategies never commit and therefore their reputation must always stay at 1.
-Since different perception errors lead to different predictions (prediction 'low': $r=\epsilon_p$, prediction 'high': $r=1-\epsilon_p$), we split values and in Figure \ref{fig4} show only $\epsilon_p=0.05$ and the other results in SI.
-This high perception error is the most interesting case, since predictions differ the most between the three assumption.
+We plotted the mean reputations for all 1* and R* strategies (since the 0* strategies never commit, their reputation must always stay at 1).
+Since different perception errors lead to different predictions (prediction 'low': $r=\epsilon$, prediction 'high': $r=1-\epsilon$), we split the values and in Figure \ref{fig:res2} show only $\epsilon=0.05$ and the other results in SI.
+This high perception error is the most interesting case, since the predictions differ the most between the three assumptions.